-The Breville Diamond Wave (LMO525BSS2JAN1) is a 23L microwave oven claimed to provide 37% more space than a standard 34L turntable microwave oven.
+The Breville Diamond Wave (LMO525BSS2JAN1) is a 23L microwave oven claimed to provide 5% more room than a standard 42L turntable microwave oven.
 The apparently ‘unique diamond wave design’ on the back wall of the appliance is also said to help warm food faster and more evenly by ‘enhancing the reflection’ of the appliance.

 Meanwhile, for those who need a bit of help in the kitchen, this stainless steel flatbed microwave oven includes six menus with recommended cooking times.
 This model has 10 power levels stated to preserve moisture by allowing you to warm food such as bread on a low setting.